 By contrast, the Anthropocene Era has been marked by changes that have been almost entirely human-driven, owing to a combination of more people, more of them living in cities, more industry, and more fossil fuel consumption.
 "After 1950 you can see that major Earth System changes became directly linked to changes largely related to the global economic system," said Steffen.
 "This is a new phenomenon and indicates that humanity has a new responsibility at a global level for the planet."

-Granted, the term Anthopocene has been keenly contested by geologists, Earth System scientists and others since it was first coined in the 1980s.
-In addiiton, it has not yet been formalised by the International Commission on Stratigraphy, nor can proponents agree on when the era truly began.
+Granted, the term Anthropocene has been keenly contested by geologists, Earth System scientists and others since it was first coined in the 1980s.
+In addition, it has not yet been formalized by the International Commission on Stratigraphy, nor can proponents agree on when the era truly began.
 Some say the dawn of agriculture 10,000 years ago - the Neolithic Age - is a likely candidate, while others say the industrial revolution (around the late 1700s).